ASPPH/CDC Allan Rosenfield Global Health Fellowship Program

-In recognition of a career dedicated to improving the health of the world’s most vulnerable populations, ASPH, with support from the Centers for Disease Control and Prevention (CDC), established a fellowship in honor of Dr. Allan Rosenfield, former Dean of the Columbia University Mailman School of Public Health.
-The Allan Rosenfield Global Health Fellowship Program provides international training opportunities for recent graduates of ASPH member accredited schools of public health (MPH and Doctoral level).What does the ASPH Fellowship offer you
+In recognition of a career dedicated to improving the health of the world’s most vulnerable populations, ASPPH, with support from the Centers for Disease Control and Prevention (CDC), established a fellowship in honor of Dr. Allan Rosenfield, former Dean of the Columbia University Mailman School of Public Health.
+The Allan Rosenfield Global Health Fellowship Program provides international training opportunities for recent graduates of ASPPH member CEPH accredited schools and programs of public health (MPH and Doctoral level).What does the ASPPH Fellowship offer you?

 International fellowships may be placed within a global health program at CDC headquarters in Atlanta, or in one of the 50 foreign countries where CDC is working with the Ministry of Health and other Public Health partners, depending on the needs of the program.
 Additional travel during the fellowship period may be required depending on program activities and priorities.
 Exact geographical locations will not be determined until the final placement process.
 At that time, successful applicants will be offered positions and notified of the geographic location for that particular position.
 The selected fellows will be required to relocate to the fellowship assignment locations.

-To be eligible for this program, applicants must have received their Masters or Doctorate degree prior to the beginning of the fellowship (no later than August 2013) or within the last five years (no earlier than May 2008).
-Graduate degrees must come from an ASPH member graduate school of public health accredited by the Council on Education for Public Health (CEPH).
+To be eligible for this program, applicants must have received their Masters or Doctorate degree prior to the beginning of the fellowship (no later than August 2014) or within the last five years (no earlier than May 2009).
+Graduate degrees must come from an ASPPH member graduate school or program of public health accredited by the Council on Education for Public Health (CEPH).
 All applicants must be U.S. citizens or hold a visa permitting permanent residence (“Green Card”) in the U.S. to be eligible for the fellowship program.
 How do I apply to the program?

-There are two components to the application process, the completion of the online application system and mailing of ONE set of hard copy documents to ASPH in ONE package.
+There are two components to the application process: the completion of the online application system and mailing of ONE set of hard copy documents to ASPPH in ONE package.
 The following lists all documents required to apply: Online:

 Hard copy documents: